ousmane777/test2/README.md

 # test2
-#ousmane is a good person
+#ousmane and omar is a good person